top of page

 • Eclipse Cabinetry - Shiloh's frameless line.
 These can be built with any of the Shiloh style doors!

-• K2 Cabinetry - local built, there are wood look options, but these skew more modern
+• K2 Cabinetry - Locally built, there are wood-look options, but these lean more modern.

 Why People Love Frameless Cabinets

 The biggest reason is more space.
-Without the face frame, you gain usable storage — especially helpful for drawers and rollouts.
-Check out or other article here on the differences between frameless and framed cabinetry to find out just how much.
+Without the face frame, you gain usable storage—especially helpful for drawers and rollouts.
+Check out our other article here on the differences between frameless and framed cabinetry to find out just how much.

 Smoother lines - Your eye flows across the cabinetry without visual interruptions.